testshallpass/react-native-dropdownalert/README.md

 let alert = (_data: DropdownAlertData) => new Promise<DropdownAlertData>(res => res);
 ```

-add the component as the last component in the document tree so it overlaps other UI components and define alert variable
+add the component as the last component in the document tree so it overlaps other UI components and set alert prop with alert function

 ```javascript
 <DropdownAlert alert={func => (alert = func)} />